OxyContin maker Purdue Pharma files for bankruptcy protection

 Purdue and the Sacklers have denied the allegations.

-Opposing states, including Massachusetts, New York and Connecticut, want the Sacklers to guarantee more of their own money will go towards a settlement, and have questioned Purdue's calculations valuing the overall deal at more than $10 billion.
+Opposing states, including Massachusetts, New York and Connecticut, want the Sacklers to guarantee more of their own money will go toward a settlement, and have questioned Purdue's calculations valuing the overall deal at more than $10 billion (£8 billion).

 The Sacklers, who would cede control of Purdue in the proposed settlement, have offered $3 billion in cash and an additional $1.5 billion or more through the eventual sale of another company they own, called Mundipharma, according to the company and people familiar with the terms.
 The Sacklers have declined to revise their offer.